 What else do you need to buy or do

 It is highly recommended that you provide your own paintbrushes and be prepared to buy and use a hardback A4 sketchbook (preferably bound, rather than spiral for durability) for personal development and research for illustration projects, warm ups and drawing etc. Basic materials are supplied but if you can invest in a range of your own materials especially for use in your own time and to complete homework, you will be able to develop your work further.

 What this course could lead to

-Working freelance as an illustrator, sometimes choosing to maintain links with the course while working.
+Some students have gone on to study MA, sometimes choosing to maintain links with the course whilst working.

 I've been to many Centres to study in London and the Mary Ward Centre is one of the nicest I've studied in.MWC student

 This course has concessions available for people who meet certain criteria

 Got a Question about this Course?